StevenMayher/431-2021/projectB/confirmations.md

 # Project B Confirmation Status

-- Status Report as of `Tuesday 2021-11-30 at 9:15 PM`
+- Status Report as of `Wednesday 2021-12-01 at 9:15 AM`

 Confirmed? | Meaning | Count
 :---: | :----: | :----:
-*Not yet* | You've not yet submitted the [Revisions and Confirmation: Project B](https://bit.ly/431-2021-projectB-confirmation) form. | 18
+*Not yet* | You've not yet submitted the [Revisions and Confirmation: Project B](https://bit.ly/431-2021-projectB-confirmation) form. | 15
-*Try again* | You've submitted the form once but Dr. Love emailed you requesting additional changes. | 1 Pending | You've submitted the form but Dr. Love hasn't reviewed it yet. | 0 **Yes** | You're all set.
-Dr. Love has approved your submitted form. | 22
+*Try again* | You've submitted the form once but Dr. Love emailed you requesting additional changes. | 0 *PENDING* | You've submitted the form but Dr. Love hasn't reviewed it yet. | 3 **Yes** | You're all set.
+Dr. Love has approved your submitted form. | 23

 ## Monday December 6 Presentations (n = 14 projects; 5 confirmed)